mailjet/mailjet-apiv3-php/README.md

 ## Reporting issues
-Open an issue on github or email one of the maintainer.
+Open an issue on github or email one of the maintainers.
 That would be me ;) (orlando at mailjet dot com)